Secure Your Users' Identity

 - Log in as Sia, and reset the password.

-Step 3: Create a permission set for two-factor authentication
+Step 3: Create a permission set for multi-factor authentication

-A permission set is a collection of settings and permissions that gives users access to various Salesforce features, including two-factor authentication.
-Typically, you create a permission set for a group of users.
-But for this example, we set one up just for Sia.
+A permission set is a collection of settings and permissions that gives users access to various Salesforce features.
+Let’s create a permission set with the MFA permission.

 - If you’re logged in as Sia, log out.
-Log in again as the system administrator of your DE org.
+Log in again as the system administrator of your Trailhead Playground.

-- Label the permission “2fa Auth for User Logins”.
+- Label the permission set “MFA Authorization for User Logins”.

-- Select Two-Factor Authentication for User Interface Logins .
+- Select Multi-Factor Authentication for User Interface Logins.

 You’re almost there!
 You just need to assign the permission set.